iSPIRT/depa-training/build-your-own-scenario/README.md

 # Build Your Own Scenario

+## Overview

-You can build and run your own scenario by following three simple steps:
+You can build and run your own unique Training scenarios by following three simple steps:

-1. Define your high-level scenario configuration and generate a scenario directory from it.
+1. Define your high-level scenario configuration and generate a scenario boilerplate from it.
-2. Write the data preprocessing and model saving code for the Training Data Providers (TDPs) and Training Data Consumer (TDC) respectively.
+2. Implement the data preprocessing and model saving code for the Training Data Providers (TDPs) and Training Data Consumer (TDC) respectively.
 3. Tailor the various training configuration files applicable to your scenario.

-Now that the scenario is ready, deploy it locally and/or inside a Confidential Clean Room (CCR) following the standard deployment steps.
+Once the scenario is ready, deploy it locally and/or inside a Confidential Clean Room (CCR) following the standard deployment steps.

 ## Step 1: Define and build your scenario template